Live · National feed

 Will my flag ever be shown to my neighbours?

-No. Your name, your photo if you took one, and your written description never leave the ops desk.
-The only thing your neighbours see is a postcode-level alert with a behaviour summary, after our reviewer has validated the flag and the cluster has hit three independent reports.
+No. Your name, your photo if you took one, and your written description are never broadcast.
+The only thing your neighbours see is a postcode-level alert with a behaviour summary, after the flag is reviewed and the cluster has hit three independent reports.

 What stops people flagging anyone they don't like the look of?

 Three things.
 The form requires a behaviour description before it will submit.
-A human reviewer reads every flag and rejects appearance-only reports.
-And we keep a record of who flags whom — patterns of bad-faith flagging cost members their membership.
+In the founding pilot, flags are reviewed and appearance-only reports are rejected.
+And we keep a record of who flags whom.
+Patterns of bad-faith flagging cost members their membership.

 Why isn't this included only on the higher tiers?